How exactly do you say I want in Italian? Are there more ways to say it?

 Voglio un cagnolino.

-Voglio can be quite straightforward, if not downright rude, to use in everyday speech.
-If you are at a restaurant or other public place and want to order anything, use vorrei, the conditional form of volere, which translates the English expression I would like.
+Voglio can be quite direct, if not downright rude, to use in everyday speech.
+If you are in a restaurant or other public place and want to order something, use vorrei, the conditional form of volere, which translates the English expression I would like.

 The many functions of I want in Italian